Aadhi07-cloud/java-ssh-docker-CI-CD-loadbalancer/README.md

-# java-ssh-docker-CI-CD-loadbalancer
+# Java SSH Docker CI/CD Load Balancer
 Automated deployment of a Java app using SSH, Docker, GitHub Actions &amp; AWS Load Balancer

-# Java SSH Docker CI/CD Load Balancer

 ## 🚀 Overview

 This project automates deployment of a Java app using: